Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 Stenciling the planks with garden stencils

-Then garden inspiration hit, so some planks were stenciled with some garden stencil designs as if the pathway was made from garden crates!
+Then garden inspiration vibes hit, so some planks were stenciled with some garden stencil designs as if the pathway was made from garden crates!
 Fun!

 The designs were stenciled in Fusion’s Ash.